 As axial stress is applied to the platens, interparticle bonds become distorted prior to failure, accumulating elastic strain energy.
 Bond failure that accompanies microcrack formation releases this energy instantly, emitting an acoustic signal analogous to an earthquake.
 The acoustic energy associated with each microcracking event is calculated using the following equation [Tang and Kaiser, 1998]:

 Ef=12Cfσcf2vf (Eq.
-18) Where Ef is the acoustic energy associated with a micro-fracture, Cf is the elastic modulus of the bond broken, σcf is the peak strength of the failed element and vf is the volume of microcrack.
+16) Where Ef is the acoustic energy associated with a micro-fracture, Cf is the elastic modulus of the bond broken, σcf is the peak strength of the failed element and vf is the volume of microcrack.
 RICEBAL provides us with the ability to monitor stress associated with each broken bond σcf.
 Volume of a microcrack (vf) is taken as the sum of the areas of the two particles bounding the broken bond.
 If the microcrack fails in shear, Cf takes the value of shear modulus of the bond (Gb); if the microcrack fails in tension, Cf takes the value of Young’s modulus of the bond (Eb).
-Total fracture energy is calculated as the sum of energy from all microcracking events during a biaxial experiment, up to an axial strain of 0.103.
+During our biaxial tests, we calculate the energy released during formation of each microcrack and document changes in acoustic association with the applied axial stress [Fig. 3b].
+Total fracture energy is calculated as the sum of energy from all microcracking events during a biaxial experiment, up to an axial strain of 10.3%.

+3.3.3.
+Spatial and Temporal Evolution of Microcracks

+We document the location of each bond breakage during biaxial tests.
+The document bond breakages are plotted as a function of their mode and applied axial strain during formation [Fig. 3c].
+By tracking the development of individual microcracks, we implement a visual tool to analyze the progressive localization of damage.

 3.4.
 Calculation of Damage Index

-We measure the magnitude of porosity variations compared to the initial porosity using the Damage Index (DI).
-Since deformation during biaxial experiments is concentrated in the gouge zone of shear fracture, the Damage Index helps characterize the volumetric changes induced by the fracture.
+Another measure of sample deformation is change in porosity.
+We employ Eq.
+15 to measure changes in sample porosity compared to the initial porosity of samples using the Damage Index (DI).
 For each biaxial simulation, we use the measured porosity () at each increment of axial strain to calculate the Damage Index (DI) defined by Renaud et al., 2017 as:

 DI= (∅-∅i)(1-∅i) (Eq.
 19)

 where i is the porosity of the sample before the onset of the biaxial experiment.
 After preconsolidation to 10 MPa, the initial porosity of all samples in this study is 0.176.
-The Damage Index is an appropriate way to characterize the volumetric changes in the fracture zone since it eliminates the influence of initial porosity of rock.
-A positive value for DI at peak stress indicates the growth of a dilatant fracture zone, whereas a negative value of DI indicates a compactant and shear dominated fracture zone [Renaud et al., 2017].
+Since deformation during biaxial experiments becomes concentrated in the gouge zone of a shear fracture, porosity changes during deformation are indicative of the fracture zone character [Renaud et al., 2017; Longjohn et al., 2018].
+The Damage Index provide a quantitative characterization of volumetric changes in the fracture gouge while eliminating the influence of the initial porosity of the sample.
+A positive value for DI at peak stress indicates the growth of a dilatant fracture zone, whereas a negative value of DI indicates a compactant and shear dominated fracture zone [Fig. 4].

 Results